leifliddy/asahi-rocky-builder/README.md

 ## Boot from USB device

-Once Linux is installed on an M1/M2 system, you can then boot a compatible usb drive via ```u-boot```
+Once Linux is installed, you can then boot a compatible usb drive via ```u-boot```
-This project will create a bootable Rocky Linux USB drive for M1 systems:
+This project will create a bootable Rocky Linux USB drive for Apple silicon systems:
 <https://github.com/leifliddy/asahi-rocky-usb>

 ## Persistently set your battery charge threshold to 80%